 Talking with the Author of the “Expert’s Guide on Local SEO” – Joy Hawkins

 Hey everyone!
-It’s Chaz Edward with another episode of GMB Face-off.
+It’s Chaz Edwards with another episode of GMB Face-off.

 Today, we’re joined by Joy Hawkins who’s gonna speak to us about her “Expert’s Guide on Local SEO”.